GAMSAT Scholarships Now Open! | Click Here to Apply & Secure an All Fees Paid Course worth $1649 + $500 Study Grant!

 GAMSAT scores A scaled version of your raw scores that takes into account the performance of other students as well as the difficulty of the particular sitting you took - This is calculated using techniques based on Item Response Theory.

-Percentiles You’ll receive a percentile graph with your results that allows you to take your scaled scores and rank them compared to everyone else who sat that session of the GAMSAT® exam.
+Percentiles You’ll receive a percentile graph with your results that allows you to compare your scaled overall score with other candidates from the same GAMSAT ® sitting.

 What do your GAMSAT Results mean?